 On behalf of our members, the Australian Business Deans Council (ABDC) co-ordinates national projects, advocates on national issues and partners with key stakeholders, with interests in influencing policy and practice in business education and research at Australian universities.
-Below are recent submissions, press releases, project reports and papers.
+Below are ebooks, opinion pieces, recent submissions, media releases, project reports and papers.

 An update on the HEPPP-funded project led by Professor Morris Altman